dennissxz/data-science-handbook/_sources/33-dimensionality-reduction/23-graph-based-spectral-methods.md

 # Graph-based Spectral Methods

 PCA, CCA, MDS are linear dimensionality reduction methods.
+The lower-dimensional linear projection preserves distances between **all** points.
-If out data lies on a nonlinear manifold (a topological space locally resembling Euclidean space), then we need non-linear dimensionality reduction methods.
-Many of them are extended from MDS.

-Graph-based spectral methods takes inspiration from MDS, extends to a variety of distance/similarity measures.
+If our data lies on a nonlinear manifold (a topological space locally resembling Euclidean space), then we need non-linear dimensionality reduction methods.
+Many of them are extended from MDS, that extends to a variety of distance/similarity measures.
+They only preserve **local** distance/neighborhood information along nonlinear manifold

 In general, there are three steps:

-- Construct a graph with nodes being the data points.
-Define a similarity measure between neighbors.
-Assign the similarity measure value to edge weights.
-- Construct a $n \times n$ matrix summarization of the data set / graph, where the entries are pairwise weights (usually sparse).
-- Perform operations on the wight matrix to find the data projections (e.g. spectral decomposition).
+1. Define some similarity/distance measure between data points $d(\boldsymbol{x}_i ,\boldsymbol{x}_j)$.
+2. Induce a graph from the $n \times d$ data set $\boldsymbol{X}$
+   - nodes are the data points
+   - add edge $e(i,j)$ if the distance $d(\boldsymbol{x}_i,\boldsymbol{x}_j)$ satisfy certain criteria, e.g.  $d<\varepsilon$, $k$-NN, or mutual $k$-NN.
+3. Perform spectral methods on some graph matrices, such as adjacency matrix, weights matrix, Laplacian matrix, etc, to obtain the embedding $\boldsymbol{Z} _{n \times d}$ that preserve some property in the original space.

 Examples: Isomap, maximum variance unfolding, locally linear embedding, Laplacian eigenmaps.